docpad-archive/documentation/01-start/04-deploy.html.md

 1. Login to your domain's DNS manager

-1. Create an C Record for your domain pointing to your app url (e.g., `ping balupton.herokuapp.com`)
+1. Create an CNAME Record for your domain pointing to your app url (e.g., `balupton.herokuapp.com`)